LtAirman/ChargeFieldTopics/README.md

 in each proton stack, proton separation distances, and whether to include an atomic label or not.

-Four or so cells later the atom is calculated, then the Slotlayout diagram is displayed.
+Four or so cells later the atom is calculated, and the Slotlayout diagram is displayed.

 ![Slotlayout diagram](/images/slotlayout84b.png)

 All atoms can be described by the number of protons (0-6) in each of up to 19 slot positions.
-The main vertical up/down column slots (1-7) begins with Hydrogen and Helium at the center (1 and 2).
+The main vertical up/down column slots (1-7) begins with Hydrogen and Helium's center slot1 containing 1 and 2 protons.

 Atoms also grow in the four left(9,13)/right(8,12) and front(10,14)/back(11,15) directions, or call them +/-x.+/-y, with main vertical column +/-z.
 Hook slot positions: 16,17,18, and 19, are joined to the main up/down column slots, 2 and 3.
 The atom is identified in the bottom righthand corner.
-Here's the image of Polonium for comparison.
+Here's the charge field atomic model of Polonium for comparison.

 ![Polonium, Po 84](/images/polonium84.png)

-The markdown cell following the Slotlayout diagram describes the diagram in detail.
+The markdown cell following the Slotlayout diagram describes the diagram in some detail.

 ![19 Rotation widgets](/images/rot_widget_array.png)